Quiz: Can You Guess What These Car Parts Are?: Howstuffworks

-Did you know that cars are made up of thousands of pieces, each one with its own function that needs to work correctly with all others for your vehicle to even operate?
-Just imagine a bad wire, a twisted cord, or the damage that old or nonexistent lubrication can cause to a system.
-But, your no slouch mechanic when it comes to cars are you?
+Cars are made up of thousands of pieces, each one with its own function that needs to work correctly with all others for your vehicle to even operate.
+Just imagine a bad wire, a twisted cord or the damage that old — or nonexistent — lubrication can cause to a system.
+But, you're no slouch mechanic when it comes to cars, are you?
 You know the ins and outs of cars and what makes them run.
 Or, do you?
-This quiz has 50 essential car parts that most cars need to have to operate, or at least perform in tolerable conditions.
+This quiz has a slew of essential car parts that most cars need to operate, or at least perform tolerably.

 Do you think you can identify an AC Compressor from a blower motor just by looking at an image?
-You may know what an axle shaft is and what it does, but could you identify one?
+You may know what an axle shaft is and what it does, but could you identify one by sight?
 Do you know the difference between brake rotors and calipers?
-The door lock actuator is used everytime you enter and drive your car and is considered one of the best safety features every new vehicle should have.
+The door lock actuator is used every time you enter and drive your car and is considered one of the best safety features every new vehicle should have.
 But, have you ever seen one before?
 Unless you've worked on a car, you may not have.

 The air conditioning compressor is at the heart of your climate control unit.
 It first pressurizes the refrigerant in the system and then circulates it through the system.

 A carburetor has three important functions.
 First, it mixes fuel and air to create a combustible mixture.
 Second, it controls the proportion of fuel and air.
 Lastly, it controls the speed of the engine.

 Axle shafts attach the car wheels to the gears and form part of the transmission, which allows the wheels to turn.

 How about this car part?

 A blower motor moves either hot or cool air (depending on your air-conditioning selection) through the vents of your car and into the cabin.

 A brake light switch is a link between your brake pedal and your brake lights.
 Every time you press your brake pedal, the switch is activated. which then turns your brake lights on, alerting people behind you that you are slowing down.